CSV Source

 If the option

-in the regular expression.For an overview of the regular expression language see the Microsoft Docs.
+File Timestampshould be used for parameter Group By Timestamp it is required to use a capturing group namedTimestampin the regular expression.For an overview of the regular expression language see the Microsoft Docs.
 The regular expression options

-are used.- Wildcard
+IgnoreCaseandSinglelineare used.- Wildcard

 This type allows a combination of valid literal path and wildcard (

-) characters to be used in the search pattern.Warning
+*and?) characters to be used in the search pattern.Warning

 No timestamp will be extracted from the file name so the option

-will not be available for parameter Group By Timestamp
+File Timestampwill not be available for parameter Group By Timestamp

 Default: Regex